-Theoretical models, practical evidence and operational experience demonstrate the introduction of a trade regulatory Single Window facility could significantly improve the performance of the international supply chain.
-Enhancing and simplifying the exchange of information between the trading community (and trade services providers) and government has brought significant benefits in the administration of international trade, and in many cases has contributed to the growth of global commerce and assisted economic development with wealth and employment creation.
+Theoretical and practical evidence and operational experience demonstrates the introduction of a trade regulatory Single Window facility could significantly improve the performance of the international supply chain.
+Enhancing and simplifying the exchange of information between the trading community (and trade services providers) and government has brought significant benefits in the administration of international trade and in many cases contributed to the growth of global commerce and assisted economic development with wealth and employment creation.

-UN/CEFACT Recommendation 33 - Establishing a Single Window, and its Guidelines - offers guidance and advice on the establishment of a facility enabling trade_related information and/or documents to_be submitted only once electronically at a single entry point.
-Because the process of introducing a Single_Window is complex and raises issues that must be tackled to realize the optimum benefits, UN/CEFACT, in response to requests from end users (both existing and potential), stakeholders and other interested parties, developed and published two additional Recommendations.
+UN/CEFACT Recommendation 33 - Establishing a Single Window, and its Guidelines, offer guidance and advice on the establishment of a facility enabling trade related information and/or documents be submitted at a single entry point only once electronically.
+The process of introducing a Single Window is complex and raises issues that must be tackled to realise the optimum benefits.
+In response to requests from end users (both existing and potential), stakeholders and other interested parties UN/CEFACT developed and published two additional Recommendations.

-The first was Recommendation 34 - Data Simplification and Standardization for International Trade - which recommends a simple, easy-to-use and cost_effective four-stage process to achieve the creation of a nationally simplified and standardized dataset.
-The second was Recommendation 35 - Establishing a Legal Framework for an International Trade Single Window - which provides advice and guidance in the form a checklist of the common legal issues encountered when introducing a Single Window facility.
+The first was Recommendation 34 - Data Simplification and Standardisation for International Trade that recommends a simple, easy-to-use and cost effective 4 stage process to achieve the creation of a national simplified and standardised dataset.
+The second was Recommendation 35 - Establishing a Legal Framework for an International Trade Single Window provides advice and guidance in the form a Checklist of the common legal issues encountered when introducing a Single Window facility.
 Both Recommendations are applicable to each of the different models of Single Windows described in Recommendation 33.

-Single Windows implementers, operators and end users have realized that enabling a single point of data submission at the national level only partially meets the requirements of the entire international supply and value chain.
-Despite the successful implementation of paperless (or significantly less paper) trading with a Single Window facility at the national level, many physical documents for both business and Trade are generated to fulfil the requirements of trading partners, counterparts and authorities across an international border.
+Single Windows implementers, operators and end-users have realised that enabling a single point of data submission at the national level only partially meets the requirements of the entire international supply and value chain.
+Despite the successful implementation of paperless (or significantly less paper) trading with Single Window facility at the national level, many physical documents, both business and trade are generated to fulfil the requirements of trading partners, counterparts and authorities across the international border.
 These requirements decrease the effectiveness and efficiency of Single Window facilities.

-To maximize the benefits of a National Single Window facility, coverage should be extended to include cross-border electronic data exchange of all document-based information.
-Increasingly many governments, supported by their business community, are demanding interoperability between Single Window facilities, whether bilaterally or at the regional level.
-At the initiation of any interoperability initiative, most emphasis is usually placed on the technical requirements needed to transmit the data in a timely, accurate, and perhaps most importantly, secure manner.
+To maximise the benefits of the national Single Window facility, coverage should be extended to include cross border electronic data exchange of document based information.
+Increasingly many governments supported by their business community, are demanding interoperability between Single Windows facilities, whether bilaterally or at the regional level.
+At the initiation of any interoperability initiative most emphasis is usually placed on the technical requirements needed to transmit the data timely, accurately and perhaps most importantly in a secure manner.
 However, interoperability is a process considerably more multifaceted.

 Government, the trading community and other interested parties need a model of operation to ensure coordination among the different authorities and agencies with their respective cultures, objectives and agendas.
-Equally, the system must acknowledge the views and opinions of other stakeholders to ensure it meets their business needs.
+Equally the system must acknowledge the views and opinions of other stakeholders to ensure it meets their business needs.
 This final point is important for software developers and vendors that may produce the interface applications for interconnectivity and interoperability.

-This addition to the UN/CEFACT suite of Single Window products, Recommendation 36 - Single Window Interoperability - provides guidance on the mechanism and systems required for the interconnectivity and interoperability of two or more National (or Regional) Single Windows.
-The individual recommendations address the fundamentals needed for the exchange of information beyond the domain of the National Single Window.
+This addition to the UN/CEFACT suite of Single Window products, Recommendation 36 - Single Window Interoperability provides guidance on the mechanism and systems required for the interconnectivity and interoperability of two or more national (or regional) Single Windows.
+The individual recommendations address the fundamentals needed for the exchange of information beyond the domain of the national Single Window.